shinault/rater/README.md

 The function `colley` returns the Colley ratings based on net wins.

+The function `markov` returns the Markov ratings based on a stochastic matrix provided by the user.
+This method has tremendous flexibility, as the transition probabilities can be based on anything that proves useful.
+In the context of sports this can be wins, points scored, or other sport-specific statistics.
+The principal is the same as the PageRank algorithm.

 The function `kendall` computes a modification of the Kendall τ coefficient.

 Plots for comparing two ranking lists are provided by `rankplots`.